riordan/oic_scrape/CONTRIBUTING.md

 ## Running Crawls

-You can see what scrapers are available with:
+You can see what Scrapy spiders are available with:

 ```bash
 $ poetry run scrapy list